linspector/uplink/README.md

 ## Usage

     ./uplink ./config.json

 ### Help

     ./uplink --help

 ## View collected data

 I actually use "[DB Browser for SQLite](https://sqlitebrowser.org/)" for taking a look at the data uplink is collecting.

 There will be a Gtk+ frontend to uplink at some time but this project is at a very early stage of development, so I want to write the collector first.
 Even support for other SQL databases is in planning in conjunction with the Gtk+ frontend.
 I use sqlite3 only because I can move fast-forward.

 ## TODO

  - A lot... :)
+ - Parallelize queries using threads to improve performance
  - SQL server backend
  - Gtk+ frontend
  - ~~A cron mode to not let uplink run in an endless loop to be scheduled and executed by cron.~~
  - A daemon mode to be a real UNIX daemon.
 For now, it's just "sleep" based.
  - Platform independence